klgraham/lua-c-embedding/jni_notes.md

 Based on the last of the above links, I think the issue is that ```-pagezero_size 10000 -image_base 100000000``` is not included when compiling the JNI stuff.
 The problem is that when it is included, the compiler says
 >-pagezero_size option can only be used when linking a main executable which means those params can't be used for shared libraries (which JNI needs).

+I've confirmed that the above is the problem via [a thread](http://www.freelists.org/post/luajit/luaL-newstate-fails-on-64bit-Mac-cant-set-linker-flags) involving Lua's maintainer, Mike Pall.
+This is specifically an issue on 64-bit macOS.
+If I compile a 32-bit LuaJIT from source, then I should be able to get things to work.
+But, a 32-bit version might not be as useful for our purposes.